This is a complete guide to the Ultimate Intermittent Fasting Diet in 2020.

 If you are this kind of person that loves to eat breakfast, you may find this approach quite difficult to maintain.
 On the other hand, breakfast skippers would find this an easy task to accomplish as they are used to it.

-Drinking coffee, water, and zero-calories beverages might help you with hunger.
-However, be careful with zero-calories products because they contain a lot of added sugar, which leads to several diseases.
+Drinking coffee, water, and zero-calories drinks might help you with hunger.
+Still, be careful with zero-calories products because they contain a lot of added sugar, which may cause several diseases.

-The most common ones are as follows: obesity, cardiovascular disease, diabetes and non-alcoholic fatty liver disease (NAFLD) as well as cognitive decline and even some cancers
+The most basic ones are as follows: obesity, cardiovascular disease, diabetes and non-alcoholic fatty liver disease (NAFLD) as well as cognitive decline and even some cancers

-It is generally recommended for women to stick to shorter periods of fasting (up to 14-15) because that works better for them.
+It is generally prescribed for women to stick to shorter periods of fasting (up to 14-15) because that works better for them.

-This fasting plan has been around for ages and it is indeed one of the most popular ways to lose weight and benefit your overall health.
+This fasting plan has been around for decades and it is indeed one of the most popular ways to lose weight and help your overall health.
 Keep in mind that to lose weight there is a condition.
 Being in a calorie deficit (burning more calories than you consume) is what makes you decrease your body fat percentage.